Having more fun than a human being should be allowed to have.

 We have to give people who can't afford to pay back loans loans.

-We have to give them money, it's only fair.
+We have to give money.

-The lending institutions don't know what the law actually says is that you can't discriminate against qualified buyers.
+What the law actually says is that you can't discriminate against qualified buyers.

-Right, well that's black neighborhoods.
+Right, well, that's black neighborhoods.

 That's the sales technique.